khartinger/RCC5V/README.md

 # Introduction
 Switching points is an important part of model railroading.
 Who doesn't want to be able to do this in different ways?
 There are many ways to control turnouts, uncouplers, disconnectable tracks and other components.
-The following image of an RCC controller shows an elegant example with information display, switching and LED feedback.
+The following image of an RCC example (RCC = Railway-Component-Control) shows an elegant example with information display, switching and LED feedback.
 ![Example RCC controller](./images/600_M12_OLED_Blocks2.png "Example RCC controller")
 _Figure 1: Example user interface RCC control unit_